cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 output of this stage is a single value `export_key` that the client may use for application-specific purposes, e.g., to encrypt additional information to the server.
-The server output of this stage is a record corresponding to the client's registration that it stores in a password file alongside other client registrations as needed.
+The server output of this stage is a record corresponding to the client's registration that it stores in a credential file alongside other client registrations as needed.

 Registration is the only part in OPAQUE that requires an authenticated and